bcobb/gearup/README.md

 ```

 You can run it on `localhost:4730` like so: `gearup worker.rb`.
 See `gearup --help` for the command line options.

+## Why Middleware?

+Structuring a worker as a set of abilities, each supported by a chain of middleware separates the concerns of the actual work to be performed from its dependencies and auxiliary services.
+The process of building a worker provides natural places to configure each, so that each middleware can be written in a reusable way.

 ## Abilities